Out With The Classeq ECO1 Glasswasher

 Introducing the Classeq G350, a direct replacement for the deprecated ECO1 glasswasher.
 Completely re-designed from the ground up, the Classeq G350 provides a simpler more effective glass washing system.

-Technology has become paramount to glasswasher design and that’s why we see the new G350 featuring built in software that constantly monitors water usage, temperature, chemical levels and wash cycles giving valuable data used to improve operational efficiency.
+Technology has become paramount to glasswasher design, and that’s why we see the new G350 featuring built in software that continually monitors water usage, temperature, chemical levels and wash cycles giving valuable data used to improve operational efficiency.

 Many of the features of the ECO1 that we knew and love remain and the G350 still features a 2-minute wash cycle, a double skinned door providing quieter and cooler operation, hot or cold fill options, integral automatic detergent and rinse aid pumps.

-One wash cycle will fit 12 pint glasses in the 350 basket and can run 30 cycles in one hour, that’s 360 pint glasses per hour meaning the G350 is still more than equipped for busy pubs, restaurants and other business in the hospitality trade.
+One wash cycle will fit 12-pint glasses in the 350mm basket and can run 30 cycles in one hour, that’s 360-pint glasses per hour meaning the G350 is still more than equipped for busy pubs, restaurants and other business in the hospitality trade.